 Knowing that moving the business logic and related data processing to the backend will ultimately provide the best user experience, we achieved further performance improvements because:

-- Due to the growth of transactions on Cardano, Yoroi Wallet no longer relies on transactions from the blockchain to generate UTXOs (unspent transaction outputs).
+- Due to the growth of transactions on Cardano, Yoroi Wallet no longer relies on db-sync as a core component when syncing UTXOs (unspent transaction outputs) between the blockchain and the wallet.
 We have developed an entirely new service to provide the UTXOs efficiently.

 - The new UTXO service also provides wallet assets, including tokens, NFTs, and user balances.

 2) We’ve made changes to how we store and retrieve data that improve Yoroi’s efficiency